-Cannabidiol oil, also known as CBD oil, is a medicinal product derived from cannabis (marijuana).
+Cannabidiol oil, also known as CBD oil, is a medicinal product derived from cannabis.
 Many of the primary chemicals in cannabis are cannabidiols.
-However, CBD oils do not contain THC, the compound in marijuana that makes you “high.”
+However, CBD oils do not contain THC, the compound in cannabis that makes you “high.”

 Researchers have recently starting focusing on CBD oil’s effects on several conditions that cause pain, including rheumatoid arthritis (RA).
 So far, the results are promising.
 Keep reading to learn more about what recent studies suggest about CBD oil as well as tips on how to use it.